 2. Don’t forget essential amino acids

 Okay, not a lot of plant-based proteins have all the essential amino acids you will require to build muscle.
 But that hasn’t stopped millions of vegetarians from making gains.
 The trick is to mix various plant proteins in one meal to create ‘complete’ proteins.
 Want some more good news?
 Tofu and seitan are complete proteins!
 See, there’s a solution to every problem.
-Although these plant protein sources lack in the amino acid leucine, nothing is stopping you from supplementing with it.
+Although these plant protein sources lack the amino acid leucine, nothing is stopping you from supplementing with it.
 Consider drinking protein powder, mass gainer or pea protein isolate to help you bump up those essential amino acids and to get in some extra calories to help those muscles grow.

 3. Eat many times during the day

-To maximise the muscle-building process, it is advised that you split your meals evenly throughout the day.
+To maximize the muscle-building process, it is advised that you split your meals evenly throughout the day.
 Since gaining muscles are triggered by leucine, you should make sure that each meal includes 3g of leucine; this will increase muscle protein synthesis.

 Vegetarian Keto Food/Shopping/Grocery List